foodtrails/documentation/docs/index.md

 ## Baseline Platform Specifications

+_This section is taken from the KK&P/DigiCyber research, report and recommendations to RIDE that underlie FoodTrails_

 It is important to note that there is a broad range of functions a platform that meets these objectives could have and a broad range of goals that it could achieve.
 In defining the specifications below, the project team boiled down the problem and solution to their simplest forms.
 This simple, initial, baseline solution creates a foundation on which complexity can later be built, as needs and context change and as the universe of users expands.

 With the knowledge that even the best technology tool cannot bring forth better data from the supply chain than the supply chain itself possesses and is willing to share, the minimum platform specifications below were developed based on the specific existing stakeholder capacities described and observed during project research and the actual quality and consistency of available data.
 The project team sees that the data chain itself can be enhanced iteratively, just as the software tool will be.

 Based on the research processes and findings above, the KK&P team recommends that RIDE’s initial round of development of a web-based platform for tracking local food procurement include the following base functions:

-- A user (SFA or FSMC) has the ability to upload velocity reports from suppliers for whom data pipelines have been developed (this is addressed in more detail in the Distributor & Supplier Data Onboarding section of this report).
+- A user, School Food Administrator (SFA) or Food Service Management Company (FSMC), has the ability to upload velocity reports from suppliers for whom data pipelines have been developed (this is addressed in more detail in the Distributor & Supplier Data Onboarding section of this report).
 - A user can retrieve all of their own historic uploaded velocity reports as well as the standardized and cleaned data at any time.
 - Users with an administration role can view the data of facilities under their responsibility, including both raw and standardized reports and relevant data metrics.
 (E.g. A school district administrator can view data of all facilities they oversee; a RIDE administrator can access all data for all RIDE users.)
 - The software application will convert units and aggregate purchases when provided varied standard units (i.e. bushels, cases, lbs, oz).